-Sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, could adversely affect the market price of our Class B common stock.
-Based on the number of shares outstanding as of March 31, 2014, upon the closing of our recent public offering of common stock in April 2014 (the "Offering"), we had outstanding 36,860,747 shares of Class B common stock.
+Sales of substantial amounts of our Class B common stock in the public market, or the perception that such sales could occur, could adversely affect the market price of our Class B common stock.
+Upon the closing of our public offering of common stock in April 2014 (the "Offering"), we had outstanding 36,860,747 shares of Class B common stock.

-In connection with the Offering, subject to certain trading plans intended to comply with the requirements of Rule 10b5-1 of the Exchange Act, we, our directors and officers and the selling stockholders have agreed not to offer, sell or agree to sell, directly or indirectly, any shares of Class B common stock without the permission of the representatives of the underwriters for a period of 90 days, or 180 days in the case of the selling stockholders.
-When the lock-up period expires, we and our locked-up security holders will be able to sell our shares in the public market.
+In connection with the Offering, subject to certain trading plans intended to comply with the requirements of Rule 10b5-1 of the Exchange Act, we, our directors and officers and the selling stockholders have agreed not to offer, sell or agree to sell, directly or indirectly, any shares of Class B common stock without the permission of the representatives of the underwriters for a period of 90 days, or 180 days in the case of the selling stockholders from the closing of the Offering.
+When the lock-up period expires, we and our locked-up stockholders will be able to sell our shares in the public market.
 In addition, the underwriters may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements prior to expiration of the lock-up period.
 Sales of a substantial number of such shares upon expiration, or the perception that such sales may occur, or early release, of the lock-up could cause our share price to fall.
 We also may issue our shares of Class B common stock or securities convertible into our Class B common stock from time to time in connection with a financing, an acquisition, investments or otherwise.
-Any such issuance could result in substantial dilution to our existing stockholders and cause the trading price of our common stock to decline.
+Any such issuance could result in substantial dilution to our existing stockholders and cause the trading price of our Class B common stock to decline.